JanLunge/orbit/Readme.md

 1. get a poetry shell with `poetry shell`
 2. install the dependencies with `poetry install`
 3. then run `python3 main.py` to start the program

+# Notes
+using local models works best in simple mode as most ai models do not work well with the reasoning chains in langchain and will produce nonsense using openai works very well as agent in the advanced mode